What Makes Worship Piano Different from Classical Piano?

 How to learn worship piano

 As mentioned earlier, when I first started teaching piano after college, I discovered that worship piano uses a very different skill set from classical piano.
 As a result, I developed an approach that focuses only on these skills in order to help people progress as quickly as possible while enjoying the process!
-This is the approach that I use in my lessons and courses.
+This is the approach that I use in my lessons and Membership.

 Next